-I won’t spoil the rest of the plot; I’ll leave that to the trailer below.
+I won’t spoil the rest of the plot (I’ll leave that to the trailer below).
 But I will say that the film functions as a parable of grace, par excellence.
 Yes, it delves into some truly dark corners of human experience – its frankness about the life of a prostitute is meant to be unnerving [fair warning], but like the “gratuitous” sex in Blue Valentine, there’s nothing glorifying going on here.
 Instead, the realism underlines the gravity of the situation, that this is love detached from any injunction to respond or change, regardless of how destructive the behavior in question may be, or how fervently the object, Allison, may beg for something more conditional (that she can understand/reject).
-This is love directed at a bonafide sinner, and an unrepentant one at that.
-We’re not talking about something that targets the obscured good in a person; we’re talking about something that isn’t bound by moral considerations, a love that seeks out but doesn’t assert itself by trying to fix anything.
+This is love directed at a non-theoretical sinner, and an unrepentant one at that.
+So we are not talking about something that targets the obscured good in a person; we are talking about something that isn’t bound by moral considerations, a love that seeks out but doesn’t assert itself by trying to fix anything.
 A love that, instead, just loves.
 Grace in other words.

 Make no mistake, Welcome to the Rileys will rub your inner Pharisee the wrong way.
 Is Doug enabling/rewarding sin?!
 Isn’t he implicating himself?
 What about the first use of the law?!
 Or the obvious psychological benefit he’s deriving?
 Red herrings, all of them, the same sanitizing filters that prevent us from absorbing the radicality of the faith we confess.
 You can understand why the film took so long to come together.